Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pm7VqpwLgEE.md

 ### Transcript

-> two questions one how much swedish do you need to know to work at a swedish company um company this one none uh i'm terrible at swedish uh i barely learned anything uh it can be really annoying uh specifically with legal stuff and similar things but like company specific um works out really well here with that but what is what's it like for you when when all the swedes like are speaking swedish and you're like oh whatever it's a little bit sad yeah no
+> two questions one how much swedish do you need to know to work at a swedish company, company this one none, i'm terrible at swedish, i barely learned anything, it can be really annoying, specifically with legal stuff and similar things but like company specific, works out really well here with that but what is what's it like for you when when all the swedes like are speaking swedish and you're like oh whatever it's a little bit sad yeah no